 The university occupies 200 acres and includes 51 buildings with 1.3 million square feet.
-Several improvements to the campus have occurred, and the university just completed a new 144-bed student apartment complex.
+Several improvements to the campus have occurred recently, including a new 144-bed student apartment complex and the state-of-the-art Whisenhunt Nursing Education Center.